SERVIR/AltEx/docs/setup/webapp.rst

 Install SciPy
 ~~~~~~~~~~~~~~~~~~

-Note: Before installing Psycopg2 into your python site-packages, activate
+Note: Before installing SciPy into your python site-packages, activate
 your Tethys conda environment using the alias `t`:

 ::